-Join me on a Halloween astronomical tour.
-See a cosmic witch and cosmic ghosts, spiders and snakes, and fiery skull.
-But have no fear.
-It's a virtual tour and all these objects are a very long way away.
+Join me - if you dare! - on a Halloween astronomical tour.
+See a cosmic witch and cosmic ghosts, spiders and snakes, and a fiery skull.
+And you don't really even have to be afraid.
+It's a virtual tour and all these things are interesting astronomical objects a very long way away.

 Cosmic White Christmas